-Blue Hills Reservoir is an inactive, emergency, open distribution reservoir.
+Blue Hills Reservoir was constructed in the 1950's and was removed from active service in 1981 due to contamination from birds and animals.
+The reservoir is currently used as non-potable emergency supply.
 MWRA's long-term plan is to provide 320 million gallons of enclosed storage at various locations throughout the waterworks system.
 This quantity represents approximately one day of maximum demand.
 A covered storage facility in the Southern High Service Area will equalize water pressure during periods of peak demand and work in conjunction with surface mains and the Chestnut Hill emergency pump station to supply water to the Southern High service area in the event that the Dorchester Tunnel requires repairs.
+Two 10 million-gallon buried drinking water storage tanks are proposed to be constructed in the east end of the existing Blue Hills Reservoir.
 In addition, this facility will supply water to Quincy and Milton if the northern portion of Section 22 is shut down because of a break or for repairs.
 A citizens' working group has been formed to participate in the EIR/Conceptual Design process.